Harry Beck: Recognition

 According to some accounts, Beck was never formally commissioned to develop his initial idea, and worked on the map only in his spare time.
 He was thus never actually paid for the map.
 Other sources report that he was paid a fee of five or ten guineas.

 London Regional Transport created the Beck gallery at the London Transport Museum in the early 1990s, where his works are displayed.
-A commemorative plaque was installed at Finchley Central Underground station.
+A commemorative plaque was installed at Finchley Central Underground Station.
 Beck's home at 60 Court House Road, Finchley was marked with a plaque by the Finchley Society in 2003.

 In March 2006 viewers of BBC2's The Culture Show and visitors to London's Design Museum voted Harry Beck's Tube map as their second-favourite British design of the 20th century in the Great British Design Quest.
-The winner was Concorde.
+The winner was Concorde and in third place was the Supermarine Spitfire.

 GB Railfreight named locomotive 66721 after Beck in January 2007.

 In January 2009 the Royal Mail included Beck's map when it issued a set of postage stamps celebrating British design classics.

 In March 2013 a blue plaque was unveiled on the house where Beck was born, in Wesley Road in Leyton, to mark the 80th anniversary of the Tube map.

-In 2021, a play, The Truth About Harry Beck, was staged at the Theatre Royal Bath's Ustinov Studio.
-The play portrays Beck’s journey to create the Tube map and the challenges he faced along the way, focusing on his commitment, and the role of his wife, Nora, in supporting his work.
-In 2024, the play was staged at the London Transport Museum’s Cubic Theatre.
+In 2021 a play, The Truth About Harry Beck, was staged at the Theatre Royal Bath's Ustinov Studio.
+The play portrays Beck's journey to create the Tube map and the challenges he faced along the way, focusing on his commitment, and the role of his wife, Nora, in supporting his work.
+In 2024 the play was staged at the London Transport Museum's Cubic Theatre.